q2a/question2answer/CONTRIBUTING.md

 If you think you've found a security issue, you can responsibly disclose it to us using the [contact form here](http://www.question2answer.org/feedback.php).

-Note that general troubleshooting issues such as installation or how to use a feature should continue to be asked on the [Question2Answer Q&A](http://www.question2answer.org/qa/).
+Note that general troubleshooting issues such as installation or how to use a feature should continue to be asked on the [Question2Answer Q&A][QA].

 ## Pull requests